 As long as there is space available.
 If there isn’t space available, we can always put them down on a waiting list.

 Campers need to be at least 11 yrs (typically rising 7th graders) to graduating seniors.
 College students are welcome to attend as chaperones.

 Can I come to camp as an individual or with a small group that is not a church?

 Yes and no. As long as you have a chaperone, we will welcome any group regardless of size.
 Unfortunately, we cannot have any teenagers unchaperoned.

 Unfortunately, we cannot take day campers.
 Any person desiring to come to camp must have a chaperone and has to participate in the entire week.

 What are the accommodations like?

 You will be staying in college dormitories.
-Each room is double occupancy and has two beds, two desks, two chairs, and two dressers.
+Most rooms are double occupancy and have two beds, two desks, two chairs, and two dressers.
 (There are a few one and three person rooms on campus that we use.)
 Bathrooms vary based on each dorm.
 (Some rooms have private baths, some share with the room next to it, and some have hallway baths shared by all.)
 You will need to bring your own linens to fit a twin size bed.

 What if someone in my group has special needs?

-If you will let us know in advance, we will try to meet those needs.
+If you will let us know in advance by emailing firstname.lastname@example.org, we will try to meet those needs.
 Anderson University is a Handicap Accessible University, including dorm rooms.